Lonestar827/CrowBot/README.md

 dandyism!credits:
   shows where credit is due

+dandyism!invite:
+  invite this dandy bot to this server

-commands available to admins (Role Manegers)
+commands available to the bot owner (Lonestar)

 dandyism!view:
   allows you to look at the available stanzas and submitions